samboy/misc-civ4-mapscripts/README-Sandypelago.txt

 This is a quick and dirty modification to the Archipelago map script which comes with Civ4.
-This script, instead of generating a bunch of islands in an ocean, generates a bunch of areas with arable land in a desert.
+This script, instead of generating a bunch of islands in an ocean, generates a bunch of areas with arable land in a desert (or snow, or coast for a Polynesian experience).

 This is geared towards desert-themed mods (since as Legends of Ancient Arabia), but works with other mods for games where people do not want to